Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: Introduction

-CDBs \citep{dudik2015contextual} is the contextual extension of dueling bandits in classic literature of online learning from pairwise comparisons \citep{yue2012k,zoghi2014relative}.
-Since the empirical breakthrough of preference-based RL fine-tuning of LLMs \citep{ouyang2022training}, the theory of offline CDBs has received more attention under linear \citep{zhu2023principled,xiong2024iterative} and general \citep{zhan2022offline,zhao2024sharp,song2024importance,huang2024correcting} function approximation.
-Preference models without stochastic transitivity \citep{munos2023nash,ye2024theoretical,wu2024self,zhang2024general} are beyond the scope of this work, viz., our preference labels are assumed to follow the Bradley-Terry Model \citep{bradley1952rank}.
+\textbf{Offline CDBs.} CDBs \citep{dudik2015contextual} is the contextual extension of dueling bandits in the classic literature of online learning from pairwise comparisons \citep{yue2012k,zoghi2014relative}.
+Since the empirical breakthrough of preference-based RL fine-tuning of LLMs \citep{ouyang2022training}, the theory of offline CDBs has received more attention under linear function approximation \citep{zhu2023principled,xiong2024iterative} and general function approximation \citep{zhan2022offline,zhao2024sharp,song2024importance,huang2024correcting}.
+Preference models without stochastic transitivity \citep{munos2023nash,ye2024theoretical,wu2024self,zhang2024general} are beyond the scope of this work, namely, our preference labels are assumed to follow the Bradley-Terry Model \citep{bradley1952rank}.